edgio-docs/edgio-docs/guides/nuxt.md

 }
 ```

-The next few sections of this guide explain how the XDN interacts with Nuxt's routing which is important if you are migrating an existing application.
+The next few sections of this guide explain how the XDN interacts with Nuxt's routing, which is important if you are migrating an existing application.
 If you just created a new nuxt app, you can jump to [Running Locally](#section-running-locally) and come back to these sections later.

 ## Routing